-Firmware Version The current software version is displayed.
+Firmware Version.
+The Firmware (software) version number is displayed here.

-System Location The system location is displayed here (configurable from Setup > Network Settings tab).
+System Name.
+The system name is displayed here (configurable from Setup - Network Settings tab).

-System Contact The contact person for this Switch is displayed here (configurable from Setup > Network Settings tab).
+System Contact.
+The contact person for this Switch is displayed here (configurable from Setup - Network Settings tab).

-System Uptime This displays the amount of time that has elapsed since the Switch was last reset.
+System Up Time.
+This displays the amount of time that has elapsed since the Switch was last reset.

-Current Time The system time is displayed here (configurable from Setup > Time tab).
+Current Time.
+The system time is displayed here (configurable from Setup - Time tab).